gizemturker/Gourmet/README.md

 • Setting home TableViewCell

-• Sending URL Requests and Parsing JSON response
+• Getting JSON data from API

 • Using Extensions

 • Consuming API To Fetch Data for each Section

-• Refactoring Models

 Lib's

-Using Kingfisher
+• Using Kingfisher

 https://user-images.githubusercontent.com/17044304/173925227-73e63e04-a543-4aaa-8432-1de6dc422f8a.mov